tsmadzharov21/tsmadzharov21/README.md

 ![](https://i.postimg.cc/7hf6YhQK/gitbanner.jpg)

-My name is Teodor, I am born 2007, I live in Burgas.
-I study at the Vocational school for computer programming and innovation.
-I am also FiveM developer.
+My name is Teodor, I was born in 2007 and live in Burgas.
+I study at the Vocational School for Computer Programming and innovation.
+I am also a FiveM developer.

-Skills: JSON / CPP / CSS / HTML / PYTHON
+Skills: JSON / CPP / CSS / HTML

 (https://github-readme-stats.vercel.app/api?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)